alexandriako/project-0/readme.md

 - NPM
 - Git & github

 A shoutout to Giphy for supplying this game with some fun backgrounds and muy bueno gifs.
 They are a great source for comedic material.
+I tried to stop and restart the timer after each win or correct question, but then the timer displayed "NaN".
 Additionally, the kind folks at Youtube offer many soundtracks and special effects available for free download.

 ### Challenges faced

-This game was fairly straightforward to build and conceptually made sense to me.
+This game was fairly straightforward to build and conceptually made sense to me (which is why I built it).
+I had trouble with the timer as it is functioning well, but there is a bug for the win and display image screens.
+The timer is hidden, but continues to play which causes the hidden divs to appear.
+Additionally, name spacing proved difficult as I tried to use it, my game broke.

 ### Rounding it off

-Finally you should say what improvements you would like to make to the project in the future.
-These could include things that you do not know how to do yet.
+For improvements I'd like to:

-For example you might say:
+- Fix my timer bug
 - Improve the overall styling
 - Complete name spacing
 - Add hint or cheat option that supplies answer once in a round